-On these platforms, an investor will start with fake money and start trading.
-As they do, they can track the fluctuations in an account’s value, along with profit and loss, and other key metrics, Many trading simulators offered by online brokerages allow investors to virtually trade in real-time during live markets without risking their money.
-For would-be daytraders, this can be a valuable experience before they dive in with real money–and the potential for real losses.
+On these platforms, an investor will start with fake money and begin trading.
+As they do, they can track the fluctuations in an account’s value, along with profit and loss, and other key metrics.
+Many trading simulators offered by online brokerages allow investors to virtually trade in real-time during live markets without risking their money.
+For some investors, this can be a valuable experience before they dive in with real money–and the potential for real losses.

 Recommended: Managing the Common Risks of Day Trading

 How to start paper trading